CJPete22/ideal-telegram/proposal.md

 Record attendance inquiries and communication details for each employee with the ability to view all inquiries at once.

 ### Describe at a high level a program that could solve that problem.
 The program would have simple GUI with a search bar, the ability to add and remove individuals, and a clickable list of each employee with the most important emplyee information listed next to each employee.
-All categories will be sortable in ascending and descending order and clicking on each individual will bring up more information about them.
-There will also be a second tab that keeps track of communication inquires in a priority queue and presents the one without a response for the longest time as highest priority.
+Al categories will be sortable in ascending and descending order and clicking on each individual will bring up more information about them.
+Their will also be a second tab that keeps track of communication inquires in a priority queue and presents the one without a response for the longest time as highest priority.

 ## Questions to answer for Exercise #2